kalisio/kano/docs/guides/advanced-usage.md

   }
 })
 ```

+The following events are related to map state changes and do not provide additional properties like interaction events:
+* `movestart` whenever the view of the 2D map starts changing (e.g. user starts dragging the map),
+* `moveend` whenever the center of the 2D map stops changing (e.g. user stopped dragging the map),
+* `move` during any movement of the 2D map (including pan and fly animations),
+* `zoomstart` whenever the 2D map zoom is about to change (e.g. before zoom animation),
+* `zoomend` whenever the 2D map zoom changed (after any animations),
+* `zoom` during any change in zoom level, including zoom and fly animations.

 A full sample exploring the different ways to interact with the API is provided [here](https://github.com/kalisio/kano/blob/master/src/statics/iframe.html).
 When running the demo you can dynamically call API methods when toggling the different buttons on the left.